 The Palm Beach Mall opened October 27, 1967 as the largest mall in the Southeast United States.
 It is still in operation, although the only remaining original store is JC Penney.

-The mall was built by the Edward J. DeBartolo Corporation.
 DeBartolo was able to take advantage of the dramatic changes occurring across the United States after World War II.
 As more and more Americans moved into suburbs, there was a corresponding increase in demand for convenient access to stores.
 DeBartolo's company was one of the first companies in Ohio, as well as across the United States, to build shopping centers in suburban communities.

 At first, these shopping centers were built in long strips, but soon DeBartolo began developing enclosed shopping malls as well.
 The DeBartolo Corporation became one of the most influential businesses in the shopping mall industry, owning almost one-tenth of all of the mall space in the United States.

 For those who grew up in the West Palm Beach area in the 1960's and 1970's, there was no where else to shop.
+Malls are increasingly becoming a thing of the past.

 Original Stores